 The document you sign in which you promise to repay your student loans.
 This is a contract that outlines the terms and conditions of your loans.

 The maximum amount of time you have to repay your student loans.
-This can range from 10 to 30 years, depending on your loan amount and repayment plan.
+This typically ranges from 10 to 30 years, depending on your loan amount and repayment plan.

 A plan you agree to with a lender to repay your student loans.
 The type of plan you choose will determine your monthly payment amount and how many payments you ultimately make.
 Your options include: